ruianderson/auction/README.md

 While the book covers the bidder application and mocks the auction server behavior, this project tries to implement a real auction server using the aproaches described in the book.

-The intention behind it is to improve OO skills and have a chance to think at complext problems like: messages integration, transactions, queues, concurrency etc.
+The intention behind it, is to improve OO skills and have a chance to think about complex problems like: messages integration, transactions, queues, concurrency etc.

 ## Architecture